AD4134-FMC HDL project#

 Block diagram#

-The data path and clock domains are depicted in the below diagrams:
+The data path and clock domains are depicted in the below diagram:

 Jumper setup#